Tuesday, July 31, 2012

-But yes, Bud (a slant shank Singer) can do it too although he would rarely be my first choice because of stitch quality.
+But yes, my 503 slant shank Singer can do it too although it would rarely be my first choice because of stitch quality.
 Note that this is a zigzag machine but it is set on straight stitch to use this attachment:

 So this concludes today's Fun With Buttonholers.
 I have all the templates for any size buttonhole I've ever wanted to make.
 I even have the eyelet template, but only a black plastic reproduction since the original is quite expensive and hard to find (it's on my "Look Out" list!)